Jammy2211/PyAutoLens/docs/index.rst

 To get started, users can check-out the **PyAutoLens**'s rich feature-set by going through the `overview` section of our readthedocs.
-This illustrates the API for all of **PyAutoLens**'s core features, including how to simulate strong lens datasets, recontructing the lensed source galaxy on adaptive pixel-grids and fitting interferometer datasets.
+This illustrates the API for all of **PyAutoLens**'s core features, including how to simulate strong lens datasets, reconstructing the lensed source galaxy on adaptive pixel-grids and fitting interferometer datasets.

 For new **PyAutoLens** users, we recommend they start by